ADHD Treatment for Adults Online with a Neurodiversity Affirming Therapist for ADHD Adults

 ADHD counseling for adults has become more common.
 The number of adults diagnosed with attention-deficit/hyperactivity disorder (ADHD) has been on the rise for several years.
-The increase in adult diagnosis has increased the need for ADHD treatment for adults online.
+The increase in adult ADHD diagnosis has increased the need for ADHD treatment for adults online.

 Research shows a 36% increase in the prevalence of ADHD.
 Requests for treatments for adult ADHD have also risen.
 Studies show that over half of all children diagnosed in childhood have symptoms that carry through to adulthood.
 It is not surprising that adults receive an ADHD diagnosis when they learn they are not functioning at their best and seek online treatment for ADHD.